Crown appeals teen rapist's home detention sentence

 According to district court documents obtained by Open Justice, all five victims were aged 15 at the time of the attacks.
 Meyer was 16.

-Meyer, who has no criminal history, pleaded not guilty to all charges but was later found guilty.
+Meyer, who has no criminal history, pleaded not guilty to all charges.

-Meyer was convicted of raping four girls under the age of 16 after multiple police complaints by young women in the Bay of Plenty who alleged sexual violence across 2020 and 2021.
+Meyer was convicted after multiple police complaints by young women in the Bay of Plenty who alleged sexual violence across 2020 and 2021.

-An investigation followed, resulting in 10 charges including four of rape, four of sexual violation, and two of doing an indecent act.
+An investigation resulted in 10 charges, including four of rape, four of sexual violation, and two of doing an indecent act.